 Port-la-Joye–Fort Amherst, Archaeological site and national historic site near Rocky Point, Prince Edward Island, Canada.

-French settlers founded Port-la-Joye in 1720 as their first permanent settlement on Prince Edward Island.
-British forces captured the site in 1758 and built Fort Amherst there.
+French colonists established Port-la-Joye in 1720 as the first lasting European settlement on Prince Edward Island.
+British forces took control of the site in 1758 and built Fort Amherst, which marked the beginning of British rule over the island.

 The community of curious travelers